 With the coming of spring, the days will be warmer.
 The temperature hovers around 20 degrees Celsius during the daytime and 7 degree Celsius at night.
 There is little precipitation; however, the dust accumulated in the air after a dry winter may affect the visibility of the mountains in lower altitudes.
 Trekking in the Spring season will reward one with the breathtaking view of rhododendrons and other flowers.
 The rhododendron blanket the hills with great beauty.
 Some famous spring season treks include treks like Mardi Himal Trek, Ghorepani Poonhill Trek, Jomsom to Muktinath Trek, etc.

 Typically, this time of the year is also “the window” for high-altitude climbing expeditions because of a prolonged period of stable weather.
 Undoubtedly, Spring is one of the best trekking seasons in Nepal.

 Monsoon Trekking (June to August)

 Summer is often deemed not suitable for trekking and climbing activities because of monsoon rains, coupled with hot weather.
 Monsoon typically starts from mid of June and ends in August.
 During this time, some trails and roads could be muddy, landslides may occur, and rain clouds may obscure views of the mountains.

 In the daytime, the temperature rises to 30 degrees Celsius in Kathmandu and could be as high as 40 degrees Celsius in the Terai region.

 Notwithstanding that, summer is a good time to trek in the Upper Mustang region, Dolpa region, and trek in the Annapurna Circuit (upper parts of Manang) which are significant dryers.
 For those who are rain lovers and prefer less crowded treks, trekking in summer is still possible.
 You can enjoy the solitude and stunning view of fields lush with bright green vegetation.

-Summer is also a good time to have an excursion in the cities.
-Kathmandu Valley, Lumbini, and Pokhara, and neighboring places such as Tibet can be a superb choice.
+Summer is also a good time to have an excursion to the cities.
+Kathmandu Valley, Lumbini, and Pokhara, and neighboring places such as Tibet, can be a superb choices.

-Autumn- The best time to trek in Nepal (September to November)
+Autumn- The best time to trek to Nepal (September to November)